-What is there not to love about a classic car and its eye-catchingly sleek curves, slick paint job, and sophisticated design?
+What is there not to love about a classic car and its eye-catching sleek curves, slick paint job, and sophisticated design?
 Their nostalgic appearance and driving experience offer an effortless respite into another time in history.
 Whether you own or drive an old classic of the ‘40s, powerful muscle car, or a restored 1960s camper van, you probably want to protect it at all costs.

 Due to their unique features and nature, classic cars need different insurance than regular auto insurance.
 Classic car insurance is tailor-made for classic car collectors to cover their specific needs.

 Insurance companies have different definitions for the classic car.
 Additionally, classic cars have several subcategories.
-In general, most classic cars are more than ten years old and used by a private owner on a regular basis.
+In general, most classic cars are more than ten years old and used by private owners on a regular basis.
 Cars used as collectors’ items and older than 26 years (or 45, depending on which source you consult) are considered antique cars, and cars built before the 1930s are deemed antique.
 Examples of classic and collectors’ cars include the 1969 Ford Mustang, 1961 Lincoln Continental, and 1974 Dodge Challenger.

 Cars that fall under classic car insurance include muscle cars, modern modified vehicles, such as hot rods and lowriders, as well as vintage tractors and military vehicles.

-You can find out more about classic cars, including the difference between classic, vintage, and antique cars here.
+You can find out more about classic cars, including the difference between classic, vintage, and antique cars

 Typically, the insurance company will first assess the value of the car.
 They will employ several experts who will inspect the vehicle either in person or using the photographs you provide.
 They will also consult with the client to set a value that everyone finds accurate.